 - Residents can choose how their name is displayed on screen and whether or not to share their video and photo

 - Invisible keypad lights up only when touched

-- Visitors can scroll through the list of apartments and connect to the resident via tactile buttons
+- Visitors can scroll through the list of occupants and connect via tactile buttons

 - Doors can be unlocked by a key, a passcode, or remotely through a smartphone